Diontae Johnson Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Season Stats

-- Johnson's 376 receiving yards (62.7 per game) are the best mark amongst the Steelers.
-He's been targeted 50 times, and has 34 receptions and three touchdowns.
+- Johnson has hauled in 34 passes and leads his team with 376 receiving yards while scoring three touchdowns.
+He has been targeted 50 times, and averages 62.7 yards per game.

-- Johnson has been the target of 50 of his team's 235 passing attempts this season, or 21.3% of the target share.

-- With three targets in the red zone this season, Johnson has been on the receiving end of 12.0% of his team's 25 red zone pass attempts.
+- Johnson has seen the ball thrown his way three times in the red zone this season, 12.0% of his team's 25 red zone pass attempts.

-- The Steelers have called a pass in 64.2% of their plays from scrimmage this year while staying on the ground 35.8% of the time.
+- The Steelers have thrown the football in 64.2% of their plays from scrimmage this year while staying on the ground 35.8% of the time.
 This offensive attack ranks 28th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Johnson's matchup with the Browns.